dgallenb/ser316-hw5-dgallenb/README.txt

 -Codemons learn up to 6 moves.

 If you want to know which types are better against which, figure it out yourself (or check SUPERSECRETNOTES.txt)

+Known defects: applying training orders (focused, inspired, brutal, agile) gives a bonus for the rest of the battle to the mon, not just a 1-round bonus.